People

 Patrick is a forest ecologist interested in the mechanisms that structure and maintain plant diversity in the tropics and how these mechanisms operate across varying spatial scales.
 As part of this, he is analyzing hyperspectral and other remote sensing data to map focal tropical tree species at landscape scales.
 Patrick received his Undergraduate and Masters degree in Biology from the University of Sheffield in 2017, where he also completed his Ph.D. in Tropical Forest Ecology in 2021.
 Before joining the lab, Patrick spent 3 years as a Postdoctoral Research Associate at the University of Reading.

-Vicente is currently developing and implementing workflows for automated processing of tropical forest drone imagery time series, and on producing associated data publications.
-He is a PhD student in Forest Resources and Conservation at the University of Florida.
+Vicente is broadly interested in tropical forest ecology and restoration, remote sensing, and climate.
+As an intern, he developed and implemented workflows for automated processing of tropical forest drone imagery time series, and led a manuscript evaluating multiple gridded climate products against ground precipitation data.
+He is currently a PhD student in Forest Resources and Conservation at the University of Florida, where he is investigating tropical leaf phenology from drone time series and forest structure from laser scanning data.
 He is Panamanian, and obtained a BS in Environmental Studies from the University of the Ozarks.

-Caroline is working on analyzing the lab’s long-term dendrometer data set from forest plots across Panama.
-She is a graduate of Brown University where she earned her BSc in environmental science, and she recently completed a Fulbright student research fellowship in India.
+Caroline is analyzing the lab’s long-term dendrometer data set for the 50-ha plot on Barro Colorado Island, Panama.
+She is currently a PhD student at the University of Virginia.
+She is a graduate of Brown University where she earned her BSc in environmental science, and before joining the lab she completed a Fulbright student research fellowship in India.
 In her career, she seeks to contribute to forest ecology research, climate change mitigation, and land restoration.

-Genesis measures spectral data from seedling leaves of tropical plant species within a rainfall gradient in the center of Panama.
-She hopes to add quality spectral data to the current collaboration with the Yale Planetary Solutions Project for Tropical Plant Species Automatized Identification.
-She has participated in several tropical field courses at the Smithsonian Research Institute, which inspired her to keep studying plant ecology and forest dynamics.
-She is interested in land sustainability within tropical forests, and she is currently an undergrad student progressing her thesis research at the lab.
-Her hope is to apply to a masters program that allows her to keep working in the ecology field, to create tools, and to research for better management strategies of tropical forests
+Genesis first joined the lab to participate in the NASA AVUELO campaign.
+She subsequently measured spectral data from seedling leaves of tropical plant species within a rainfall gradient in the center of Panama, in collaboration with the Yale Planetary Solutions Project for Tropical Plant Species Automatized Identification, and is writing her undergraduate thesis on this work.
+She is interested in pursuing a masters that allows her to keep working in the ecology field, to create tools, and to research for better management strategies of tropical forests.

 Fernando is Panamanian forestry engineer, he graduated from the Technological University of Panama (UTP).
 He has an interest in forest ecology, particularly in the application of remote sensing and GIS tools.
 In 2022, he participated in the program: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation in Panama, with the School for International Training (SIT).
 The following year, he was enrolled with the Panama Field Study Semester (PFSS) with McGill University.
 During 2023–2024, he worked as a research technician with the Smithsonian Tropical Research Institute and the Cary Institute of Ecosystems (Dead Lab), where he contributed to field data collection using QGIS, accompanying data management, and assisted in monthly drone flights with a large VTOL drone.